mikedelong/kaggle-zestimate/proposal.md

 Comparables are also relatively illiquid: they do not tell us what the asking price would have been a year ago, or more importantly what a reasonable asking price would be a year from now.

 One alternative to a short list of comparables is the Zillow Estimate (Zestimate), which uses a proprietary machine learning algorithm to estimate the final sale price based (mostly) on publicly available information.
+Of the five factors listed above, Zestimates focus mostly on locational and physical comparability.
+The assumption that we can depend entirely on public information will allow us to give an estimate for the sale price at any time, and the price should be fairly liquid, meaning that each time we update the model based on new information (e.g. tax assessments, sale prices) we can update the Zestimate.

+It is worth noting that the Zestimate represents a big step forward in empowering buyers and sellers in what is generally an opaque and even frightening life experience, because Zestimates are available for any property, because they are fairly good predictions of the final sale price, and because they are available at no cost to the public.

+Of course the other factors listed above do not really appear in our model: if we do not have explicit features for condition of sale, financing conditions, or market conditions then we are not explicitly capturing whatever they contribute to the sale price.
+It is open for discussion how and whether sale prices capture these factors, or even if Zestimates do the same thing that comparables do.

+Also, there are vagaries of the sales process that impact the final sale price that are very difficult to capture and will introduce noise (variance, or errors) into the model: e.g. how busy and therefore how engaged is the seller's agent; how motivated are the buyers and sellers; etc.

 Problem statement
 -----------------